 Correos of Puente La Reina-Gares

 There are all sorts of tips to avoid blisters.
 The first tip is not to use new footwear; you have to break it in first.
 Footwear should fit perfectly, neither too loose or too tight.
-Wear cotton socks or those made of fabric that favours transpiration and that are seamless.
+Wear socks that favour transpiration and that are seamless.
 Some pilgrims claim it is better to wear two pairs of socks, others that they lubricate their feet well in the morning before they leave, with specific products that you can buy at any pharmacy.
 Some even use Vaseline or menthol-based cream used for colds.
 After that, you have to let your feet breath as soon as you can take a break.
 And if you still get blisters, you can dip your feet in lukewarm water with salt and vinegar.
 That, and piercing through the blister with a sterilised needle.

 Mª Angeles Frías